manelpuig/rUBot_mecanum_ws/Documentation/02b_rubot_bringup_hw_rock.md

 ## **2. Launch LIDAR node**

-To launch the rpLIDAR sensor, connect the LIDAR sensor to RaspberryPi and execute:
+To launch the rpLIDAR sensor, connect the LIDAR sensor to rock5b and execute:
 ```shell
 roslaunch rubot_mecanum_description rplidar_rock.launch
 ```
+Verify:
+- the port to: /dev/ttyUSB0
+- the frame_id to: base_scan

 ## **3. Launch usb_cam node**
 We have created a speciffic launch file to open properly the camera